 Firstly, CANINE DISTEMPER VIRUS IS HIGHLY CONTAGIOUS AND 100% FATAL IN FERRETS WHO HAVE CONTRACTED THE VIRUS AND HAVE NOT BEEN IMMUNIZED.
 That said, the canine distemper vaccination is being recommended for high risk ferrets such as those in shelters or in regular contact with dogs or outdoors in parks.
 It is not required at Ferret Camp for now, BUT is highly recommended.
 A signed waiver is required stating that you understand the risk to your ferret if not vaccinated.

 The Rabies vaccine requirement has not changed.
-IMRAB3 was and still is today, the only rabies vaccine tested safe and effective for ferrets and is required by law.
+IMRAB3 was and still is today, our recommended rabies vaccine which has been tested safe and effective for ferrets and is required by law.
 All ferrets must be current within one year prior to arriving at Ferret Camp unless there is a vet documented history of reactions to the vaccine and a signed waiver is on file.

 Aside from being legally required, (though the chance of contracting rabies at Ferret Camp is about zero) I am more concerned about protecting you from having your ferret confiscated and held in quarantine by the authorities or possibly destroyed if symptomatic.
 Itís just not worth the risk.

 I treasure each and every ferret camper that comes through my door and there is nothing more entertaining than getting a good shot of a ferret in motion.
 Hosting the hundreds upon hundreds of pictures taken over the years, hosting them is an ever changing task as technology evolves.
 For now, you can view many of them in the current Photo Gallery.